 Just a few weeks after starting Zoobean, we appeared on the television show Shark Tank and gained an investment from Mark Cuban.
 But the night the show aired was a turning point when we realized that our original business wouldn’t work.
 At the time, our most trusted “curators” were children's and school librarians.
 So, we turned to them to figure out a way to better be of service.

-Over the last four years, we have focused intently on making Beanstack the single best tool for facilitating reading programs, primarily in libraries and schools.
+Over the years, we have focused intently on making Beanstack the single best tool for facilitating reading challenges, primarily in libraries and schools.
 Our personalized recommendation system remains part of our secret sauce and how we got started.
 But more than that, the four values represented in our logo – love, inclusion, hard work, and awesomeness – are at the “heart” of all we do.
 This is who we are and there’s so much more to come.
 Thank you for your time and consideration!